line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/entities.md

 # Entities

 Entity represents an entity in JPQL.
-It can be represented by entity function or KClass.&#x20;
+It can be represented by entity function or KClass.

 ```kotlin
 entity(Book::class)